salvacarrion/autonmt/README.md

 ### Dataset generation

 The `DatasetBuilder` is the object in charge of generating versions of your dataset from a reference one ("original").
-If you don't know how to use it, run this code with `interactive=True` and it will guide you step-by-step to generate the reference dataset.
+If you don't know how to use it, run this code with `interactive=True` (default) and it will guide you step-by-step to generate the reference dataset.

 ```python
 from autonmt import DatasetBuilder